-Here's how automatic placements work:
+Here's how automatic placements work

-- If you use a “Display Network only" or "Search Network with Display Select” campaign type, and if you also use a targeting method other than managed placements in those campaigns, then your ads will have the opportunity to show on Display Network websites automatically.
-These appearances will be reflected as automatic placements on the statistics table of your Placements tab.
+- If you use a campaign type that only runs on the Display Network, and if you also use a targeting method other than targeted placements in those campaigns, then your ads will have the opportunity to show on Display Network websites automatically.
+These appearances will be reflected as automatic placements on the statistics table on your “Placements” page in Google Ads.